mlevinov/algebraic-fourier-2d/README.md

 ```

 ## Figures
-To reproduce the figures from the paper, run [figs_plots.ipynb](docs/source/notebooks/figs_plots.ipynb)
+To reproduce the figures from Section 3 of the paper, run [figs_plots.ipynb](docs/source/notebooks/figs_plots.ipynb)